 Rationale:

 The reporting of results serves various purposes.
-It is the primary means to provide feedback of the efficiency and efficacy of the monitoring activities in relation to the objectives set out in the monitoring strategy, to indicate the need for changes to the monitoring plan and/or other risk management strategies (or for follow-up studies or risk assessments), and to inform authorities of adverse effects.
+It is the primary means to provide feedback on the efficiency and efficacy of the monitoring activities in relation to the objectives set out in the monitoring strategy, to indicate the need for changes to the monitoring plan and/or other risk management strategies (or for follow-up studies or risk assessments), and to inform authorities of adverse effects.

 The reporting of results under the monitoring strategy may include a description of how the results of the monitoring activities are to be communicated.
 A reporting plan may include, for instance, (i) the expected frequency of report submissions, (ii) specifications for the description of the activities undertaken, (iii) requirements for and description of a scientifically rigorous analysis of the results, including whether and if so what changes were observed and (iv) conclusions (on the basis of accrued data, interpretations and experience) and/or recommendations.
 From this, the regulatory authority should be able to provide a clear interpretation of the results and to decide on the regulatory action to be taken as a result.
 Since monitoring is both a scientific and regulatory undertaking, the report should clearly describe how the scientific result relates to the original regulatory need for monitoring.